 Lastly, you want to try the tiny nation of Iceland.
 This Nordic country lies to the northeast of continental Europe right at the Atlantic.

-Its proximity to the North Pole means terribly low temperatures in the winters.
+Its proximity to the North Pole means low temperatures in the winters.
 This sometimes gets to around -30°C.

-Being cold year round, the nation is indeed endowed with numerous cold-related attractions.
+The nation is indeed endowed with numerous cold-related attractions.
 Some of these are hot geysers, glaciers, sheltered lagoons, and ski resorts.

 Indeed, you may wish to visit the city to ice skate, watch whales, feed dolphins, fish for fun at the local seaside villages, and bathe in the various hot springs that dot the nation.

-If you are a lover of indoors, you have the numerous concerts, balls, theaters, and restaurants for your taking.
+If you are a lover of indoors, you have numerous concerts, balls, theaters, and restaurants for your taking.

-They offer several facilities and activities all of which are geared for your enjoyment.
+They offer several facilities and activities, all of which are geared for your enjoyment.

-Conclusion on the Warmest Places
+Conclusion on the Warmest Places in Europe

 As you may well have noted already, Europe has no shortage of attractions in the winter.
 Regardless of your preferred climatic taste, you may be sure to find at least one destination that suits your unique preference.